To learn if sledding and skating areas are open, scroll below and follow @metro_parks on Twitter.

 All sledding and ice skating locations are currently closed.

 You can borrow snowshoes – for free – from the Liberty Park Nature Center (9999 Liberty Rd., Twinsburg).
 Click here for building hours.

 Snowshoes may not leave the park, may only be used on Bluebird Trail, and must be returned by 4:45 p.m. on the date of the loan.
 A signed waiver is required.

 Please call the nature center for availability and an inventory of sizes: 330-487-0493.

 The best conditions for sledding include frozen ground with at least two inches of snow cover.
 Remember to walk up the side of sled hills, not in the center where you may be in the path of moving sleds.
 Sledding is prohibited on trails and wooded hills.
-(Please note: During the winter of 2020-21, sally fires will not be lit due to COVID-19 safety precautions.)

 Never skate on a pond or lake unless signs indicate it is open for skating.
 Ice must be four inches thick and free of snow, and temperatures must remain several degrees below freezing for long periods of time.
 Wear properly fitted skates with sharpened blades for enhanced control and safety.

 Ice fishing is possible at your own risk, dawn to dusk, as conditions allow.
 Users may not light fires, take motorized vehicles onto the ice, or build/leave structures and shelters on park property.
 Temporary shanties may be moved only by hand from the parking lot to the lake, and must be removed daily.
 View the ODNR Division of Wildlife's ice fishing safety tips.